amplience/dc-delivery-sdk-js/README.md

 });
 ```

-If your application does not use a package manager you can directly include the pre-bundled version of the sdk and access the features using the global "ampDynamicContent".
+If your application does not use a package manager you can directly include the pre-bundled version of the SDK and access the features using the global "ampDynamicContent".

 ```html
 <script src="https://unpkg.com/dc-delivery-sdk-js/dist/dynamicContent.browser.umd.min.js"></script>